eadiesn/eadiesn.github.io/_posts/2014-09-30-friends-blogging-challenge-launch.markdown

 image: /assets/article_images/2014-09-30-friends-blogging-challenge-launch/friends-blogging-challenge.jpg
 ---

-My name is [Sarah Eadie](http://www.twitter.com/eadiest) (I’m the one on the right), and I’m a content marketer.
+My name is [Sarah Eadie](http://www.twitter.com/eadiest), and I’m a content marketer.
 I write for brands and they give me money.
 Sometimes I manage the production of photo essays or video content for money, too.

 Yes, I’m motivated by money.
 I hope you are, too.
 If the people you’re working for are making money off of your creativity, fight and get yours.